zhongpc/zhongpc.github.io/opening.md

 ### Preferred Qualifications

-We seek applicants with backgrounds in any of the following areas.
-Related experience is preferred but not required for PhD applicants.
+Related experience is preferred but not required (especially for PhD applicants):
 * Solid foundation in <strong>thermodynamics & statistical mechanics</strong>, solid-state physics/chemistry, and/or quantum mechanics
 * Practical experience with density functional theory calculations (e.g., VASP, Quantum Espresso, Q-Chem, PySCF)
 * Proficiency in at least one mainstream deep learning framework (e.g., PyTorch, JAX)